sharpjayson192/NFT-Reveal-Mechanism-/README.md

 6. Advance to mint phase
 7. Mint NFT and verify metadata
 8. Claim referral bonuses and transfer rewards
+9. Create staking pools and stake tokens for yields

 ## 🏗️ Project Structure